albertomontesg/davis-interactive/docs/pages/user_guide/usage.md

 while sess.next():
 ```

-Once the timeout (`max_time` mutiplied by the number of objects in a sequence) or the maximum number of iterations (`max_nb_interactions`) is reached, this functions moves the evaluation to a new sequence or the same sequence with a different initial scribble.
+Once the timeout (`max_time` mutiplied by the number of objects in a sequence) or the maximum number of interactions (`max_nb_interactions`) is reached, this functions moves the evaluation to a new sequence or the same sequence with a different initial scribble.
 Otherwise, it provides more interactions for the current sequence.

 ## Obtain Scribbles

-For a certain video sequence with an initial set of scribbles, there are multiple iterations (the number of iterations depends on the time limit or the maximum number of iterations per sample).
-In every iteration, the user has to call `get_scribbles` to obtain the scribbles for the next iteration.
+For a certain video sequence with an initial set of scribbles, there are multiple interactions (the number of interactions depends on the time limit or the maximum number of interactions per sample).
+In every interaction, the user has to call `get_scribbles` to obtain the scribbles for the next interaction.
 This returns a tuple with three elements:

 * `sequence`: the name of the current sequence.
 This may be useful in case you are using a model that depends on the sequence of the DAVIS dataset which you are evaluating.
-* `scribbles`: the scribbles of the current iteration.
-These scribbles by default are all the scribbles generated so far for the current sample (the first human annotated ones as well as all the ones automatically generated in the following iterations).
-If you call the method setting a flag `get_scribbles(only_last=True)` only the scribbles for the last iteration are returned.
+* `scribbles`: the scribbles of the current interaction.
+These scribbles by default are all the scribbles generated so far for the current sample (the first human annotated ones as well as all the ones automatically generated in the following interactions).
+If you call the method setting a flag `get_scribbles(only_last=True)` only the scribbles for the last interaction are returned.
-* `new_sequence`: this is a flag indicating whether the given scribbles correspond to the first iteration of the sample.
+* `new_sequence`: this is a flag indicating whether the given scribbles correspond to the first interaction of the sample.

 ```python
 with DavisInteractiveSession(host='localhost', davis_root='path/to/davis') as sess: